george123wright/Portfolio/README.md

 ## Forecast Models (`forecasts`)

-#### Machine-Learning:
+### Machine-Learning:

 * **`prophet_model.py`** – Utilises Facebook Prophet with piecewise linear and logistic trends.

   Financial and macro regressors extend the additive model, and cross-validation tunes changepoints and seasonality.
-Weekly seasonalal trends is enabled.
+Weekly seasonal trends are enabled.
 Daily and yearly seasonality is disabled due to the   substantial noise created.

   Scenario draws create probabilistic price paths.